Can Food be Addictive?

 With the holidays coming up, and endless amount of food served at holiday parties and dinner, we better start planning now to avoid packing on those extra pounds.
 Dr. Puckett stopped by the set of Good Morning Heartland Monday to talk about food and if it is addictive.

-Question: Is ??Food Addiction?? real?
 This has gotten some real press lately with the primary diagnosis book of the Psychiatrist Association, the DSM-5, including Binge Eating Disorder in its table of contents.

 Absolutely not!
 Some figures show as many as 20 percent of obese individuals may have behaviors that qualify as addictive.
 Others just have a mismatch between what they are eating, the macro-nutrients, and their metabolism, and their activity level.

 When you begin to adjust your entire life, have eating behaviors that are done in secrecy, and when the need for certain food items overtake your life, and if you go thru a withdrawal (mental or physical) from the food, addiction could be at play.
 There is a difference between something being good or rewarding and truly addicting.

 Question: What kind of food might affect our intake?
-Role of Sugar vs. Fat Glycemic Index Role of Fiber Role of Fructose

 Complete Family Medicine will be hosting a seminar in November to help people ward off those holiday pounds.
 Info Sessions will be on Thursday November 7, 14 and 21st at 6pm at Complete Family Medicine.

 Dr. Justin Puckett, DO

 1611 S. Baltimore